nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 * Edits the expense at the specified `index`.
 The index refers to the index number shown in the displayed expense list.
 The index must be a positive integer 1, 2, 3, …​
-* The `type` can be: amount, description, time, or category.
+* The `type` can be: amount, info, time, or category.
   * amount (of type **double** up to **2dp**.
 Digits beyond 2dp will be ignored.): edits the expense
   * info (of type **String**): edits the description of expense
   * time (in the format **YYYY MM DD HH mm**): edits the time at which user spent that expense.